Hiring + recruiting | Blog Post

 Luckily all of these issues can be remedied.
-Below we outline four of the biggest irritations that engineers face during the interview process and what you can do to address them.
+Below we outline four of the biggest irritations that engineers face during the interview process and what you can do to solve these common interview problems.

 You can stay organized by documenting everything in the interview process.
 Keep interview notes in a shared, centralized place and give interviewers strict deadlines for submitting feedback.
 An Applicant Tracking System (ATS) can be helpful if available, but if not, you can use a tool like Asana, Trello, or even a Google sheet to keep everything organized.
 Make sure to clearly define who will be involved in the interview process and that everyone is aligned on what the ideal candidate looks like.
 Set clear expectations and focus areas for each person involved so interview questions don’t get missed or repeated.

 Choosing your next employee requires you to make a big decision, and it’s understandable to want to do many rounds of interviews to make sure a candidate is a good fit.
-But 49% of engineers cite an overabundance of interview rounds as a big pain point, and 50% say that long delays can indicate that the opportunity isn’t right for them.
+But 49% of engineers cite an overabundance of interview rounds as a common interview problem, and 50% say that long delays can indicate that the opportunity isn’t right for them.
 Latin American and Canadian job candidates in particular aren’t used to the drawn-out interview processes that are common at many American companies.

 Try to keep the number of interviews low and be intentional about what you’re trying to figure out at each stage.
 At Terminal, we follow a three-round interview process to keep the process moving.
 In the first round, a recruiter conducts a high-level screening for technical skills and company culture fit.
 In the second round, the hiring manager does a deep dive into the candidate’s experience.
 In the third round, we coordinate a panel interview for a half day of meetings with multiple members of the team.
 It significantly improves the candidate experience and reduces the average time from initial screen to 12-15 days – considerably faster than the 23.8 day average in the United States.

 Nonspecific interview questions not only will hinder your ability to assess a candidate; they’ll also leave candidates with very little to help them understand the role.
 Customized interview questions help job candidates evaluate their duties based on what you’re asking them and can help them gauge if the role will suit them.
 It also helps your company appear more organized when interview questions are tailored to a candidate’s experience, and, as we already said, organization goes a long way with job candidates.
-A whopping 48% of candidates say that non-customized interview questions can turn them off to a role.
+A whopping 48% of candidates say that non-customized interview questions is a turnoff and a common interview problem.

 A structured interview process can help remedy that.
 It can keep conversations focused on asking the right questions related to the requirements for the job, instead of allowing the conversation to unfold organically and potentially waste the candidate’s time.
 You can strategically tailor questions to uncover both technical and non-technical skills, and you can also get a sense of whether a candidate is able to meet the unique demands of remote work.
 Creating a structured interview process can take a lot of skill and expertise – working with a partner can help you ensure that your interviews are customized and efficient.